aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/torah/shemot/parashat-shemot-color-coded-according-to-its-narrative-layers.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 <span class="j"><sup>20</sup>&nbsp;They confronted Mosheh and Aharon, stationing themselves to meet them when they came out from Pharaoh, <sup>21</sup>&nbsp;they said to them: "May YHVH see you and judge, for having made our smell reek in the eyes of Pharaoh and in the eyes of his servants, giving a sword into their hand, to kill us!" <sup>22</sup>&nbsp;Mosheh returned to YHVH and said: "My Lord, for-what-reason have you dealt so ill with this people?
-For-what-reason have you sent me? <sup>23</sup>&nbsp;Since I came to Pharaoh to speak in your name, he has dealt only ill with this people, and rescued-you have not rescued your people!"</span>
+For-what-reason have you sent me? <sup>23</sup>&nbsp;Since I came to Pharaoh to speak in your name, he has dealt only ill with this people, and rescued-you have not rescued your people!"</span>[foot]The Yahwist eloquently describes the Egyptian subjugation of the Israelites elaborating upon his original addition to Exodus 1 (vss.
+11-14).
+In E the Israelites were simply prevented from leaving Egypt, not necessarily enslaved by the Egyptians.[/foot]
 </div></td></tr>